 Fertilizing your lawn is a matter of timing and need.
 Before applying fertilizers, do a soil test to determine what nutrients, micronutrients and other elements should be added to ensure a healthy lawn.
 Lawn fertilizers contain mostly nitrogen.
 Select a product that contains quick-acting as well as slow-release nitrogen to green the grass quickly and then keep it green throughout the growing season.

 Fertilize grasses when they are actively growing.
 Water thoroughly the day before you fertilize and then apply no more than 1 pound of actual nitrogen per 1,000 square feet of lawn.
 When in doubt, apply less, not more.
-Apply fertilizer two to four times per year at the recommended rate.
+Apply fertilizer two to four times per year at the recommended rate indicated by a soil test.

 If you prefer organic methods, use an organic lawn fertilizer or rake 1/4 to 1/2 inch of compost or well-decomposed manure over the lawn in spring.
 Always leave the grass clippings on the lawn to decompose after mowing.